Confraternity of Our Lady of Fatima: July Q&A Session with Bishop Schneider

 They’ve got huge plans: they’re putting the prayers of consecration every night on the Catholic radio station, and they bought so many consecration books that Tan Publishing does not have enough supply anymore.
 I just want to acknowledge and pray for them.
 We will be doing the consecration together.

-If there are other communities out there, traditional Latin Mass communities, and would like to make the consecration with your group, we have a program now with the Confraternity of Our Lady Fatima where we can help you get the books that you need.
+If there are other communities out there, traditional Latin Mass communities, and you would like to make the consecration with your group, we have a program now with the Confraternity of Our Lady of Fatima, where we can help you get the books that you need.
 We also have a four-part lecture series on St. Louis de Montfort’s book on the True Devotion to really help you understand who Our Lady is, what we’re doing, and what the consecration according to St. Louis De Montfort is.
 I promise you, you will never be the same if you make the consecration this way.
-Many of us have made the consecration, and you have done it, do it again.
-In light of what St. Louis De Montfort says about the true devotion, I promise you, you’ll never be the same.
+Many of us have made the consecration, and you have done it; do it again.
+In light of what St. Louis De Montfort says about true devotion, I promise you, you’ll never be the same.

-Next, For those of you in the Philippines, we now have a warehouse and we have so many rosaries.
+Next, for those of you in the Philippines, we now have a warehouse, and we have so many rosaries.
 If you have a community there in the Philippines and would like to give out rosaries to your people, whether it’s a school or your retreat center, or your parish, just reach out to us.
 Email us at info@livefatima.io.
-If you want to do a concentration in the United States, reach out to us, if you want some rosaries for your community in the Philippines, reach out to us, we now have a warehouse.
+If you want to do a concentration in the United States, reach out to us.
+If you want some rosaries for your community in the Philippines, reach out to us; we now have a warehouse.

 I just can’t put the book down.
 I hope for more free time.
 I had a little free time last week to do some reading; you’ve got to get this book.
-We have it on the website, gloriadei.io, just visit the site, click the link, and you’ll be able to order your copy of the book.
+We have it on the website, gloriadei.io.
+Just visit the site, click the link, and you’ll be able to order your copy of the book.
 I highly recommend it.
-It’s like a sequel to Christus Vincit and it has a lot of the answers that you need in this time of crisis and chastisement.
+It’s like a sequel to Christus Vincit, and it has a lot of the answers that you need in this time of crisis and chastisement.

 Dr. Michael Sirilla: